-Employee loyalty doesn’t happen by itself; it can be built or destroyed with actions.
+Employee loyalty is a long process that doesn’t happen by itself; it can be built or destroyed through actions.

-There are two major factors influencing employee loyalty: workplace culture and the employer’s character, attitude, and loyalty to their team.
+Two major factors influence employee loyalty: workplace culture and the employer’s character, attitude, and loyalty to their team.

-Ultimately, it’s up to you to encourage loyalty in the workplace.
+So, it’s up to you as a manager/employer to encourage loyalty in the workplace.

 But it’s easier said than done.

 Building loyalty requires a lot of work and effort.
-You must adopt effective retention strategies to win employees’ loyalty and support.
+You must adopt effective retention by fostering a culture of well-being, appreciation, and employee satisfaction strategies to gain employees’ loyalty and support.

-The golden rule is simple: if you take responsibility for keeping employees happy, they will work hard to keep your business happy.
+The golden rule is simple: if you keep your employees happy, they will work hard to keep your business thriving.

-Otherwise, studies have shown that up to 75% of employees can leave due to bad managers.
+Otherwise, studies have shown that up to 50% of employees leave due to bad managers.

-And if you don’t focus on this, it’s a no-brainer, high employee turnover is costly, impacting both morale and the bottom line.
+And if you don’t focus on employee retention, it’s bad for the company; high employee turnover is costly, and it has its consequences.

-After researching and experiencing this as a team lead, I’ve found that great leaders and managers use the following 11 best practices to make employees loyal and committed:
+After researching and experiencing this as a team lead, I’ve found that great leaders and managers follow mentioned 11 best practices to make employees loyal and committed:

 Be loyal to your employees first: